grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 ```

 This change will switch primary and secondary stores as used by `multi` KV.
-From this point on Mimir components will use memberlist as primary KV store, and they will mirror updates to Consul.
+From this point on Fire components will use memberlist as primary KV store, and they will mirror updates to Consul.
-This step does not require restart of Mimir components.
+This step does not require restart of Fire components.

 To see if all components started to use memberlist as primary store, please watch `cortex_multikv_primary_store` metric.